lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[F11\] Dass, A. V. *et al.* (2022). '[**RNA Oligomerisation without Added Catalyst from 2′,3′-Cyclic Nucleotides by Drying at Air-Water Interfaces**](https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/syst.202200026)'. *ChemSystemsChem*, 5(1). doi:10.1002/syst.202200026.

 >Starting with 2',3'-cGMP (cyclic guanine nucleotides) in warm water, oligomerisation up to 10-mer RNA was observed at the air-water interface within 24 hours on drying, with no catalyst required.
 This occurred in a variety of conditions: alkaline (pH 7 - 12), hot water (40 - 80 C: optimal temperature 40 C), with salt ions (20 mM Na$ ^+$, 40 mM K$ ^+$, slightly enhanced by K$ ^+$).
+Up to 15-mers were found in trace amounts.
 The RNA linkages were in equal proportions 2'-5' and 3'-5'.
 This serves as yet another model reaction of wet-dry cycling processes forming RNA, this time at the water's surface rather than at deep sea environments.

 ---